 How Many Bars Does This Recipe Make?

 The recipe as it stands makes approximately seven individual bars.
 You may double or even triple it if necessary.
 These make amazing DIY gift ideas when included in a gift basket, so feel free to have fun with it!
-You could wrap them in a pretty gift bag with a rustic gift tag if you wanted to give them by themselves.
-They are incredibly easy and very quick to make which makes them perfect for making more of!

 If you have never made a pineapple sugar scrub, give these a try.
 Once you make them, I am certain you will love them!